 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Atlanta Institute of Music and Media was awarded 4 badges in the 2021 rankings.
+Atlanta Institute of Music and Media was awarded 20 badges in the 2023 rankings.

-Atlanta Institute of Music and Media Faculty
+Learn more about Atlanta Institute of Music and Media admissions.

-In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
-This is because part-time teachers may not be be on campus as much as their full-time counterparts.
+When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
+This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Atlanta Institute of Music and Media is 100%.
 This is higher than the national average of 47%.

-During the 2017-2018 academic year, there were 147 undergraduates at AIMM with 92 being full-time and 55 being part-time.
+During the 2017-2018 academic year, there were 270 undergraduates at AIMM with 147 being full-time and 123 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|